The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-Steffensen's book evoked by Fr\'echet, \textit{Interpolationsl\ae re} was published in Danish in 1925, and an American translation (\cite{Steffensen1927}) was rapidly available in 1927.
-In the Bulletin of the American Mathematical Society \cite{SteffensenAMS1928}, the notice explained what was the content of the book by Steffensen .
+Steffensen's book referred to by Fr\'echet, \textit{Interpolationsl\ae re} was published in Danish in 1925, and an American translation (\cite{Steffensen1927}) rapidly became available, appearing in 1927.
+In the Bulletin of the AMS \cite{SteffensenAMS1928}, the notice explained what Steffensen's book contains.

 \begin{quote} Professor Steffensen's book is the outgrowth of the lectures which the author has given to actuarial students at the University of Copenhagen and is, with a few additions and simplifications, a translation of the Danish edition published in 1925.
 The book is intended as a text for students in American colleges and requires as mathematical equipment only an elementary knowledge of the differential and integral calculus.
 In a few places where the gamma function has been used the paragraphs have been printed in smaller type and may be omitted without breaking the continuity of the text.
 The topics covered are (1) the general theory of interpolation and extrapolation including the standard formulas usually associated with the names of Newton, Gauss, Stirling, Bessel, and others; (2) numerical differentiation; (3) numerical integration; (4) numerical solution of differential equations.
 Professor Steffensen's treatment is more rigorous than is usual in books on interpolation.
 This is important not merely from the point of view of the pure mathematician but also because of the increased number of formulas with workable remainder terms.
 It should not be supposed, however, that this adds to the difficulty of reading the text.
 The style is clear and, after the meaning of the symbols has been mastered, the book should prove very valuable to the increasing number of Americans who require some knowledge of this field of mathematics.
 The formulas and methods are illustrated by simple numerical examples, but the value of the book for class room use would be increased if it contained some problems to be solved by the student. \end{quote}